Locking Nut Fundamentals

 This particular nut takes between 7 and 13 Newton Meters to shear.
 This type of locking nut is designed to be resistant to tampering, but does not offer significant vibration resistance.

-Note: The bare metal left exposed by the shearing action is minimal, and the finish of the fastening is neat and tidy.
+Note: The bare metal left exposed by the shearing action is usually minimal, and the finish of the fastening is neat and tidy.

 Alternative Locking/ Anti-Vibration Fastening Solutions